Pylons/pyramid/docs/designdefense.rst

        server.serve_forever()        # explicitly WSGI

-Pyramid Doesn't Offer Pluggable Apps
+Pyramid doesn't offer pluggable apps
 ------------------------------------

 It is "Pyramidic" to compose multiple external sources into the same